baocin/embedded-sigproc/content/posts/sigproc/linearity.md

 This gets a little messy so we stack up $x_1...x_n$ into a list of numbers and call the new list object a vector.
 The vector is said to be $$n$$ dimensional.

-## System of equations :  Dealing with many variables
+### System of equations: Dealing with many variables

 Algebra provides methods to solve equations and linear algebra to solve linear equations like the one in above.
 It enables the solving of multiple equations at once i.e a system of equations: